-Multi-platinum Belgian musician Piet Goddaer, best known by his stage name Ozark Henry, is an extraordinarily imaginative and skilled composer and singer, and one of the leading pioneers of 3D immersive sound.
+Multi-platinum musician Piet Goddaer, best known by his stage name Ozark Henry, is a Belgian imaginative singer, songwriter and trailblazer in the pioneering field of 3D immersive sound.

-The nine studio albums he released in his nearly 25 years in music range from avant-garde to pop, to symphonic melody; his first record, titled I’m Seeking Something That Has Already Found Me, was praised by David Bowie as “debut of the year” in 1996.
+His first album, titled I’m Seeking Something That Has Already Found Me, was publicly praised by David Bowie as “debut of the year” in 1996.

-Recently appointed United Nations Goodwill Ambassador against human trafficking by the UN Office On Drugs And Crime, Ozark Henry continues to experiment with audio, visual, technology and a unique blend of music genres, producing groundbreaking 3D immersive sounds and collaborating with renowned artists such as Jah Wobble, Martin Glover and late Jackie Liebezeit, and orchestras like the National Orchestra of Belgium and the Metropole Orchestra.
+Appointed Goodwill Ambassador against human trafficking by the UN Office On Drugs And Crime in 2015, Piet is constantly experimenting with audio, visual, technology and a unique blend of music genres and groundbreaking 3D immersive sounds through collaborations with artists like Jah Wobble, Martin Glover and the late Jackie Liebezeit, and ensembles like the National Orchestra of Belgium and the Metropole Orkest in The Netherlands.

-Who are your main sources of inspiration in music?
+Who are your sources of inspiration in music?

 People, people, people.